Harald-U/workshop-openshift-on-ibm-cloud/6-github.md

 This lab shows how to deploy applications from Git repositories.

 This deployment option checks whether a Dockerfile exist.
 With the Dockerfile a build on OpenShift is initiated.
-Since we use a Dockerfile with two stages, both the Java code is built as well as the Docker image.
+Since we use a Dockerfile with two stages, both the Java binary is built as well as the Docker image.

-Note that the yaml files are ignored with this approach.
+Note that Kubernetes yaml files are ignored with this approach.

 Read the [documentation](https://docs.openshift.com/enterprise/3.0/dev_guide/new_app.html#specifying-source-code) for more details.